The Lost Files of Sherlock Holmes: Reception

 Computer Gaming Worlds Charles Ardai wrote that "The Case of the Serrated Scalpel tells an unusually good story and is filled to the brim with audio-visual niceties, but ... it is not a game ... just a series of animated vignettes".
 He gave as example how the computer, not the player, chooses the chemicals and tools in Holmes' laboratory.
 Ardai concluded that "this game wants, more than anything else in the world, to be a Sherlock Holmes movie.
 Though it would be a very good one if it were, it is not.
 Therefore, it is deeply and resoundingly unsatisfying ... as a game it is simply, regrettably, another misfire in the Sherlock Holmes canon".

 Computer Games Strategy Plus named The Case of the Serrated Scalpel its best adventure game of 1992.
 The magazine's Theo Clarke wrote: "This game wins for the sophistication of its controls and the sheer scale of the game.
 It is not simply that there are many locations and many characters.
 The point is that all of these elements combine to form a satisfying whole".

 The reviewers of Electronic Gaming Monthly wrote of the 3DO version: "Great graphics, excellent sound effects - this game really shows off the system's capabilities while providing a challenging mystery".
 They scored it a 6.6/10 average.

 In 2011, Adventure Gamers named Case of the Serrated Scalpel the 22nd-best adventure game ever released.

+The Case of the Serrated Scalpel sold over 100,000 units.